Home Sales Tips: How to Market the Community Around Your Home to Prospective Buyers

 Other favorable community amenities bicycle paths and libraries, parks.
 These are great bonuses for neighborhoods to attract fitness-minded individuals and promote a family-friendly atmosphere for buyers with kids.
 Speaking of kids, living in an excellent school district usually yields higher home values.

 According to a survey conducted by the Demand Institute, almost half of participants wanted a pet-friendly neighborhood.
 In fact, this factor ranked higher than easy access to public transportation and even public schooling.

 Safety is a top concern for most homebuyers.
 Although, there’s little one can do to quell neighborhood violence there are things an owner can do to make their home safer.
 They may want to consider studying security features on homes in their neighborhoods and adopt what they can, within reason.

 What Potential Home Buyers Don’t Want In A Neighborhood

 According to the National Association of Home Builders (NAHB), fewer home buyers were least impressed with communities with golf courses, a high population, gated communities, and mixed-use communities.

-Homeowners, when listing a home, seek the help of a professional real estate agent experienced in listing the best features of both the home and the community surrounding it.
+Homeowners, when listing a home, seek the help of a trusted real estate agent experienced in listing the best features of both the home and the community surrounding it.